tgotwig/tgotwig/README.md

   - **Keep** code compact — limit function parameters (ideally ≤ 3), avoid deep nesting, and stick to a reasonable maximum line length.
   - **Use** consistent and meaningful naming — predictable naming patterns make searching, navigation, and bulk refactoring (e.g., find & replace) much more reliable and efficient.
+  - **Don't** write db queries by hand — do it via repository functions.
   - **Write** tests at multiple levels — use **unit tests** to check always one function without I/O (mock external dependencies where needed), **integration tests** to check always one function with real I/O, and **end-to-end tests** to check a full chain of functions (like `Camunda` or `Selenium` workflows, or a cli tool).
   </details>